Nourishment, habiliment, and housing are the fundamental needs of human beings. Human beings definitely could not exist without proper nourishment.

-The Prevention of Food Adulteration Act of 1954 got enacted to create provisions for the prevention and control of adulteration in India.
-Food adulteration gets characterised by the accumulation or removal of any material from or into food, altering the natural content and quality of food items.
-Adulteration gets done with the knowledge that the food item may be dangerous to consume.
-Any item that is or may get used for adulteration is considered an adulterant.
+The Prevention of Food Adulteration Act of 1954 was enacted to create provisions for the prevention and control of adulteration in India.
+Food adulteration is characterised by the accumulation or removal of any material from or into food, altering the natural content and quality of food items.
+Adulteration is done with disregard to the human health on consumption of the food item.
+Any item that is or may be used for adulteration is considered an adulterant.

 Complaint Against Food Adulteration

-A 3- tier Complain Redressal System looks after the complaints filed against the adulteration of food.
-The consumer redressal procedure is as follows-
+A three-tier Complaint Redressal System looks after the complaints filed against the adulteration of food.
+The consumer redressal procedure is as follows:

-- Lastly, the consumers are made available to complain through the “Advertising Standards Council of India” portal.
+- Finally, consumers can complain through the ‘Advertising Standards Council of India‘ portal.

 Penalties For Food Adulteration

-If a manufacturer sells, distributes, imports, or stores any adulterated food article, he is legally culpable under section 16 of the Prevention of Food Adulteration (PFA) Act, 1954, and would also be liable to imprisonment for six months and a fine of Rs 1000 under section 272 of the Indian Penal Code for selling adulterated food or drink that is hazardous for health consumption.
+If a manufacturer sells, distributes, imports, or stores any adulterated food article, he is legally culpable under Section 16 of the Prevention of Food Adulteration (PFA) Act, 1954 and can be imprisoned for six months and a fine of Rs 1000 under Section 272 of the Indian Penal Code for selling adulterated food or drink that is hazardous for health consumption.

-Food is the basic need for human beings.
+Food is the basic necessity for human beings.
 Living beings require healthy and hygienic food for proper growth and evolution.
-To fulfil such a basic need living beings depend upon food suppliers who violate them by supplying polluted food.
-Such a practice is known as Food Adulteration.
+To fulfil such a basic need living beings depend upon food suppliers.
+Sometimes, food suppliers supply polluted food.
+Such a practice is known as food adulteration.

-Food adulteration started a few decades ago when the desire to exceed profits surpassed human health duty.
-Food pollution leaves lasting side effects on human health and might turn out fatal in some instances.
+Food adulteration started because the greed to generate profits surpassed the necessity of human health.
+Food pollution has lasting side effects on human health and may turn out fatal in some instances.

-Therefore, polluting the nutritional value of food by adding adulterants is a despicable act that has resulted in significant health problems.
-And, as consumers, we must be informed of what we are consuming.
-The regulations in India concerning food adulteration encourage people to take action against those who practise food adulteration.
+Therefore, polluting the nutritional value of food by adding adulterants is a despicable act and can result in several health problems.
+As consumers, we must be informed of what we are consuming.
+The regulations in India concerning food adulteration encourage people to take action against people practising food adulteration.

 FAQs on Food Adulteration

-Protection of Life and Personal Liberty gets under Article 21 of the Constitution of India.
+Food adulteration violates the right to Protection of Life and Personal Liberty under Article 21 of the Constitution of India.